Integrality and Gauge Dependence of Hennings TQFTs: Introduction and Main Results

 The primary cobordism category we consider is denoted $\cobc$ and has connected, compact, oriented surfaces with one boundary component as objects and classes of relative, 2-framed cobordisms as morphisms.
 The 2-framing may be more conveniently thought of as the signature of a bounding 4-manifold \cite{atf} or also the signature of a certain closure of the framed tangle representing the cobordism \cite{ke99}.
 The respective category $\cobn$ with closed surfaces is related by an obvious fill functor $\;\fillf :\;\cobc \rightarrow \cobn\;$ which pastes a disk into the boundary component of a surface.
 See \cite{kl} and Section~\ref{s2} for more detailed definitions.

 The target categories of the TQFT functors are defined with respect to a ribbon Hopf algebra $\H$ over a commutative ring $\bbd$, such that $\H$ is projective and finitely generated as a $\bbd$-module.
+Throughout this article we also assume all algebras and rings to be unital and Hopf algebras to have antipodes.

 We denote by $\pDcat{\bbd}$ the category of finitely generated projective $\bbd$-modules, and by $\,\HpDcat{\H}{\bbd}\,$ the category of $\H$-modules which are finitely generated and projective as $\bbd$-modules (but not necessarily as $\H$-modules).
 Besides the forgetful functor these categories are also related by the invariance functor